EZMarvin/Learning-notes/SQL Notes.md

 | can call function | can not call procedure |
 | allow DML | only select |
 | procedure can not use in select/where/having | embeded in select/where/having |

+### **difference Join and Union**
+Union is operating on the result sets – combine multiple queries into a single query with all the records of queries

+Join is to join two table base on foreign keys before filter operation – combine data form multiple queries with the column

+### **difference view and store procedure**
+Store procedure accept parameters , view not
+Store procedure can not be used as building large query, view can Store procedure can have several statements, loops, view can only have select Store procedure can not be used as target of DML, view can

+View has just select statements but storeprocedure has collection of DML and DDL statements.

+### **difference trigger and store procedure**
+Triggers happen on DML statements occurence where as store procs should be excuted manually. we can excute procedure whenever we want, trigger can only execute when event is fired we can call SP in another SP, but we can’t call trigger within trigger Sp can take input parameters, trigger can not
+Sp can return value, trigger can not

+### begin end , go
+begin end enclousre a group of statement go open new batch

 ### **Delete all duplicate row in table**
 ```sql